ueaner/vim-http-client/README.md

 By default the focus will go to the output window.
 If set to 0 the focus will return to the window with request definitions.

+#### g:http_client_verify_ssl (default 1)

+By default requests will verify SSL certificates for HTTPS endpoints.
+Setting this option to 0 disables SSL verification which allows requests to sites using self-signed certificates, for example.

 ## Contributing